qsimeon/worm-graph/README.md

 ## Project Overview

 `worm-graph` is a computational framework for modeling and simulating the neural dynamics of _Caenorhabditis elegans_ (_C. elegans_) using artificial neural networks (ANNs).
-The project focuses on self-supervised learning to predict future neural activity from historical data without behavioral context, rooted in the understanding that intrinsic neural dynamics can be inherently predictable.
+The project focuses on self-supervised learning to predict future neural activity from historical data without behavioral context.
 It employs a range of neural network architectures such as LSTM, Transformer, and Feed-Forward networks, evaluating their performance based on mean squared error (MSE) as they scale with training data volume and model complexity.

 This repository serves as a platform to investigate the effects of training data size, network architecture, and model parameters on the accuracy of neural state predictions.
 It utilizes diverse datasets, recorded under various conditions, to ensure robustness and generalizability of the models.
 A key finding of this work is the logarithmic reduction in MSE with increased training data, highlighting the critical role of data volume in model performance.
 The research also reveals a nonlinear dependency of prediction accuracy on model size, identifying an optimal range for the number of trainable parameters.

-The `worm-graph` project not only contributes to the field of computational neuroscience by enhancing the predictability of neural dynamics but also informs AI research, providing insights into the scaling properties of ANNs.
-Future directions involve refining model architectures, integrating behavioral data for context, and extending methodologies to more complex nervous systems.

 ## Directory Structure